The Third Law of Black Hole Dynamics in Lovelock Gravity: Introduction

-These results are timely, given the growing interest in \emph{pure Lovelock gravity} in the contexts of higher-dimensional quantum gravity, black hole thermodynamics, and gravitational stability.
-Recent works have revealed rich thermodynamic phenomena in pure Lovelock black holes, including reentrant phase transitions, critical behavior, and intricate thermodynamic geometry~\cite{HullSimovic2022, KhuzaniMirza2022, BaiLiTao2023, SinghaBiswas2023}.
+These results are timely, given the growing interest in \emph{Lovelock gravity} in the contexts of higher-dimensional quantum gravity, black hole thermodynamics, and gravitational stability.
+Recent works have revealed rich thermodynamic phenomena in Lovelock black holes, including reentrant phase transitions, critical behavior, and intricate thermodynamic geometry~\cite{HullSimovic2022, KhuzaniMirza2022, BaiLiTao2023, SinghaBiswas2023}.
 Our findings complement this body of work by establishing the universality of the third law in the extremal regime, where black holes approach zero temperature, and thereby strengthen the foundational consistency of black hole thermodynamics in higher-curvature gravity theories.

-The paper is organized as follows.
-In \ref{charged}, we briefly review the charged black hole solution in pure Lovelock gravity.
-Section~\ref{mass} discusses the variation of mass and the corresponding extremality bounds.
-In \ref{naked}, we examine whether it is possible to overcharge an extremal black hole through physical processes.
-Finally, \ref{conclusion} presents our conclusions and summarizes the main findings of this work.
+The paper is structured as follows.
+In \ref{charged}, we briefly review the charged black hole solution in Lovelock gravity. \ref{mass} is devoted to the analysis of mass variations and the associated extremality bounds.
+In \ref{naked}, we investigate whether an extremal black hole can be overcharged via a classical perturbation of a stationary configuration.
+Finally, \ref{conclusion} summarizes our results and presents the concluding remarks.

 \textbf{\emph{Notations and Conventions:}} Throughout this paper, we use the metric signature $(- + + +)$, corresponding to the Minkowski metric in $3+1$ dimensions written in Cartesian coordinates as $\text{diag}(-1, +1, +1, +1)$.
 We also work in natural units by setting $G = c =\hbar=1$.